mainkoon81/Study-09-MachineLearning-B/README.md

 > PREDICTION: based on the features, we can guess the apps that the future users would download.

-Unlike SVM using a kernel trick, **DecisionTree** use a trick that lets a linear-DecisionSurf do Non-Linear-Decision making.
+ - Unlike SVM using a kernel trick, **DecisionTree** use a trick that lets a linear-DecisionSurf do Non-Linear-Decision making.
+ - When making Decision Trees, we ask questions: On what features do we make our decisions on?
+What is the threshold for classifying each question into a yes or no answer?
+By adding an additional question, we can greater define the Yes and No classes !
 <img src="https://user-images.githubusercontent.com/31917400/38253495-b3ae81f2-374e-11e8-8721-1a2ab32bd310.jpg" />
 <img src="https://user-images.githubusercontent.com/31917400/39018803-08c158d6-441f-11e8-88f0-bc56f56d0df4.jpg" />